Mountain maple (Acer spicatum)

 Leaf

-Simple, opposite on stem, length 2 1/2 to 4 inches; three-lobed or partially five-lobed, sometimes slightly heart-shaped at the base; gradually narrowed, pointed lobes are coarsely and sharply toothed.
-Color is light green turning to deep red or orange in the autumn.
+Leaves are simple, opposite on the stem, 2 1/2 to 4 inches long.
+Typically three-lobed or partially five-lobed, sometimes slightly heart-shaped at the base, with gradually narrowed, pointed lobes that are coarsely and sharply toothed.
+Color is light green, turning deep red or orange in autumn.

 Fruit (seed)